If you meet certain requirements, you may become a U.S. citizen either at birth or after birth.

 Members and veterans of the U.S. armed forces and their dependents may be eligible for special naturalization provisions.
 For more information, visit our Citizenship for Military Personnel & Family Members page.

-For information on dual citizenship, visit the US State Department Services Dual Nationality website.
+For information on dual citizenship, visit the U.S. Department of State Services Dual Nationality website.

 The Value of Citizenship